-This magic mirror is easy to make and adds glamour and glitter to imaginative play.
+This magic mirror is easy to make to add glamour and glitter to imaginative play.
 Our simple tutorial will help you and the kids make your own sparkly mirror to create some magical fun.

 This post contains affiliate links.
 Privacy and Disclosure

 Pretend play is an effective way for kids to explore the world around them.
-Kids can safely interact in activities and challenges they create or initiate, activities that provide lots of learning opportunities while they are having fun.
+Kids can safely interact in activities and challenges they create or initiate themselves, activities that provide lots of learning opportunities while they are having fun.